MacOS: Mac OS X 10.2 Jaguar

 On August 23, 2002, Apple followed up with Mac OS X 10.2 Jaguar, the first release to use its code name as part of the branding.

 It brought significant performance improvements, and an updated version of Aqua's visual design.
 Jaguar also included over 150 new user-facing features, including Quartz Extreme for compositing graphics directly on an ATI Radeon or Nvidia GeForce2 MX AGP-based video card with at least 16 MB of VRAM, a system-wide repository for contact information in the new Address Book, and the iChat instant messaging client.
-The Happy Mac icon — which had appeared during the Mac OS startup sequence since the original Macintosh — was replaced with a grey Apple logo.
+The Happy Mac icon — which had appeared during the Mac OS startup sequence since the original Macintosh — was replaced with a gray Apple logo.

 Mac OS X 10.3 Panther

 Mac OS X v10.3 Panther was released on October 24, 2003.
 It significantly improved performance and incorporated the most extensive update yet to the user interface.
 Panther included as many or more new features as Jaguar had the year before, including an updated Finder, incorporating a brushed-metal interface, Fast user switching, Exposé (Window manager), FileVault, Safari, iChat AV (which added video conferencing features to iChat), improved Portable Document Format (PDF) rendering and much greater Microsoft Windows interoperability.
 Support for some early G3 computers such as "beige" Power Macs and "WallStreet" PowerBooks was discontinued.